 Research has shown that creating a faculty presence can greatly enhance the learning experience in any course.
 The use of video and multimedia is an excellent way for instructors to build a faculty presence and increase student engagement.
 To that end, Instructional Technology and Design Services (ITDS) offers support for the integration of video and multimedia into Montclair State University courses.
 The ITDS Team can assist faculty in the creation of high-quality video in our professional studio and editing facilities.

 Below are some examples of the video and multimedia options created in our studio.
-Contact ITDS@montclair.edu for more information regarding Panopto or to set up a consultation with our Media Specialist.

 Introductions

 A simple introduction video is a great starting point.
 It gives the instructor a chance to briefly introduce who they are, what the course is about and what students can expect throughout the term.
-With a short video of 1-2 minutes, instructors can provide a visual prologue to the course, infusing their personality, much like the first day of class in a traditional face to face setting.
+With a short video of 1-2 minutes, instructors can provide a visual prologue to the course, infusing their personality, much like the first day of class in a traditional face-to-face setting.

 Lightboard